mik-jozef/chalk/spec-notes.md

-compile flag --provable-contracts: tries to prove things like reflexivity and transitivity of equals, etc stats about compiling performance think about memory management, how out of memory should be handled and granularized, both intra and inter-thread-wise
+compile flag --provable-contracts: tries to prove things like reflexivity and transitivity of equals, etc stats about compiling performance class members are initialized in order in which they are defined, warning if constructor member initialization list has a different order think about memory management, how out of memory should be handled and granularized, both intra and inter-thread-wise
 "nearly out of memory" event, prioritized to other events